A Top-Ranked Liberal Arts College

 Within these cooperative ventures, Scripps maintains the intimate scale of a small college with the resources and opportunities of a large, coeducational university.

 Additional functions include advancing The Claremont Colleges, founding additional institutions, and promoting cooperation among members to enhance educational excellence.
-CUC also holds title to land for future institutions, central programs and services as well as all central facilities operated on behalf of the members.
+TCCS also holds title to land for future institutions, central programs and services as well as all central facilities operated on behalf of the members.